ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 When deploying a Windows 10 SOE, removing unnecessary features from the standard installation creates a simpler image to maintain.
 In Windows if a feature is not required or used within an environment, its removal means a faster deployment and a simpler user experience.

-Table 32 Windows Features Design Decisions for all agencies and implementation types.
+Windows Features Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---